Efavirenz/emtricitabine/tenofovir (By mouth)

 - Change in how much or how often you urinate

-- Severe depression, confusion, anger, thoughts of hurting yourself or others
+- Severe depression, confusion, aggressiveness, thoughts of hurting yourself or others

 If you notice these less serious side effects, talk with your doctor:

-- Mild skin rash, itching, change in skin color
+- Mild skin rash, change in skin color

 If you notice other side effects that you think are caused by this medicine, tell your doctor